CleverPet/data_sharing_protocol/README.md

 As technology is increasingly used to observe and interact with animals, we are excited about the insights researchers and hobbyists might gain through analyzing such data.

-This document outlines a json format for storing evenstreams of interspecies AAC device interactions and provides some example data analyses using data stored in this manner.
+This document outlines a json format for storing event streams of interspecies AAC device interactions and provides some example data analyses using data stored in this manner.

 ## Desiderata